-• The publisher of the Underlying may adjust the Underlying in a way that affects its levels, and the publisher has no obligation to consider your interests.
-The publisher of the Underlying can add, delete, or substitute the components included in the Underlying or make other methodological changes that could change its level.
+The publisher or the sponsor of the Underlying may adjust the Underlying in a way that affects its level, and the publisher or the sponsor has no obligation to consider your interests.
+The publisher or the sponsor of the Underlying can add, delete, or substitute the components included in the Underlying or make other methodological changes that could change its level.
 Any of these actions could adversely affect the value of your Notes.